Assimilate/moxup/README.md

 getProfilePictures(amount, gender)
 ```
 will return a promise, JSON object array, with urls for profile pictures.
-A maximum of 10 pictures per function call is allowed.
+A maximum of 10 pictures per function call is returned in the promise.